RobYang1024/OCaMOSS/README.txt

 -------------------------------------------------------------------------------
 To run:
 navigate to the root directory of this project, and use "make run"

+To compile and run tests:
+navigate to the root directory of this project, and use "make"

+To check types:
+navigate to the root directory of this project, and use "make check"
 -------------------------------------------------------------------------------
 Commands: (note - commands are case-sensitive)